PowerShellEmpire/PowerTools/README.md

-    Net-Share                   -   gets share information for a specified server Net-Loggedon                -   gets users actively logged onto a specified server Net-Sessions                -   gets active sessions on a specified server Net-CheckLocalAdminAccess   -   check if the current user context has local administrator access to a specified host
+    Net-Share                   -   gets share information for a specified server Net-Loggedon                -   gets users actively logged onto a specified server Net-Sessions                -   gets active sessions on a specified server Net-Connections             -   gets active connections to a specific server resource (share) Net-Files                   -   gets open files on a server Net-CheckLocalAdminAccess   -   check if the current user context has local administrator access to a specified host